The Skeleton in Armor: Native American

 As stated in the Leland article cited above, the majority opinion of the find at the time was that it represented a Native American chief.
 Given Fall River's location, this could have been a member of the Narragansett or Wampanoag tribe.

 Besides the other brass arrowheads mentioned above, at least one identical breastplate has been found, and it is known that traders sold the Indians brass kettles from which they made arrowheads.
 Arrowheads described as "precisely similar" were used by the Iroquois in the 17th century.

-Phoenician, Carthaginian, or Egyptian

-As the Stark article reproduced above indicates, there was at least one commentator who suggested a much different origin for the artifact.
-The idea that Phoenicians, Carthaginians, or Egyptians had at some time in the past discovered North America and explored or colonized it was somewhat popular at the time of the find, and occasionally used to explain feats such as the construction of Chichen Itza which many contemporary antiquarians could not believe were actually constructed by Mesoamerican civilizations.
-This notion has fallen into disfavor and is usually classed as pseudohistory, though there is a small minority of authors who continue to advance such beliefs.

-Phoenicians and later Carthaginians routinely navigated the coasts of the northeastern Atlantic and presumably their trading vessels, blown off course in a storm, could have reached North America.
-Such accidental one-way contact, as intimated in the last paragraph of Stark's report, could account for the presence of bronze artefacts as well as being compatible with the lack of evidence for a regular settlement, and the absence of indications in Native American oral history (as such shipwrecks would be few in number and just a local curiosity, soon to be forgotten).

-But regardless the theoretical possibility of isolated Atlantic crossings in antiquity, the reported state of preservation of the body - interred in moist soil - essentially rules out an age of more than a few centuries.
-Even mummified corpses would rapidly decompose under such conditions.

 Early colonist or explorer

 Because the artifact has been destroyed, there is no way of scientifically dating the remains.
 Although the style of armor described as being found with the skeleton certainly does not sound similar to anything worn by early European colonists who settled the area, the possibility that the skeleton belonged to some early settler cannot be entirely discounted.